5 Ways Web Animation Can Improve the User Experience

 The interactive web design on Code Cards gives visitors a sneak peak of their products by flashing the answers to the coding questions.
 This is a much more exciting way to grab a users’ attention and lets developers know what they can expect when they purchase the card game, as compared to just displaying images of the cards.

 This beautiful, intergalactic web design is appealing on its own, but it’s even more exciting for visitors since it’s an animation website.
 The suspense created in the beginning as you’re “flying through space” leaves users wanting to see where their journey leads.
-We also enjoy Bright Media’s use of many popular design trends, including gradients and diagonal designs.
+We also enjoy Bright Media’s use of many popular design trends, including gradients and diagonal website designs.

 Interactive web designs can lead visitors to take action and guide them through complicated tasks.
 UX research indicates that movement and direction on interactive sites assists users to make decisions on what to do next and it can also be used to show progress, such as the steps of filling out a form.